jarviscanada/jarvis_data_eng_NisreinHinnawi/linux_sql/README.md

 ```

 # Implemenation
-To implement this project, first we have to c to set up a PSQL instance using Docker.
+To implement this project, first we have to set up a PSQL instance using Docker.
 Then, using Bash script we will collect the hardware information and the
 resource usage.
 Then, create ddl script to help us create tables to store hardware specifications
 and to resource usage data.